karroge10/Loomi-Clothing-Detection-API/README.md

 **Made with ❤️ by the Loomi Team**

-*AI-powered clothing analysis, production ready! 🎯*
+*AI-powered clothing analysis, simplified and ready! 🎯*